Risk Assessing

 - Anyone responsible for completing or reviewing risk assessments

-Why This Training Is Important
+Why This Training Matters

+Every employer in the UK has a legal duty to protect the health, safety, and welfare of their employees and anyone else affected by their work.
 Under the Health and Safety at Work etc. Act 1974, organisations must take all reasonably practicable steps to reduce risk in the workplace.
 The Management of Health and Safety at Work Regulations 1999 go further, requiring employers to carry out suitable and sufficient risk assessments and, where five or more people are employed, to record the significant findings in writing.

 The Health and Safety Executive sets out a clear five-step process: identify the hazards, decide who might be harmed and how, evaluate the risks and decide on precautions, record your findings, and review and update when needed.
 That process is what this course teaches staff to apply in practice.

-By the end of this course, learners will be able to:
+By the end of the course, learners will be able to:

 - Identify hazards across a range of workplace environments